 Standard properties for services could be:

 |Timing||Does a service need to be performed at particular hours/days?|

 |Response time||How fast does a service need to be performed after it has been requested?|

 |Standards||Are there specific norms or regulations that have to be complied with?|

 |Method||Is there a particular protocol or method that needs be applied?|

 |Staffing||Are there requirements that apply to the involved staff (e.g. certification)?|

 |Approval||Is there a particular approval process or approval period?|

 In the settings menu, you can define for each property what kinds of values are allowed.
-E.g. text, a number of specific options from a picklist (which helps to create consistency and it speeds up the specification process).
+Such as text, a number of specific options from a picklist, numericals, etc.

-Relation tables offer you the possibility to link specific services to other parts of the model, for example to a specific set of spaces or systems.
+The relation tables offer you the possibility to link specific services to other parts of the model.
+See below for an explanation of the most important relations.